kerrgarr/May-2022-Aircraft-Image-Classification/README.md

 We want to
 1. visualize the dataset
-2. train a deep neural network to classify images of the different aircraft models (Linear, MLP, CNN, ResNet)
+2. train a deep neural network to classify images of the different aircraft models (CNN, ResNet)

 For logging later on, optionally add a folder called log_test.
 Your directory structure should look like:
 ```